 And, that completely applies to barbecue.

-Most people get their start with barbecue on a basic charcoal or gas grills.
+Most people get their start with barbecue on a basic charcoal or gas grill.
 But, there’s a host of other ways to get the job done, including pellet grills.

 But not everybody knows about these relative newcomers to the barbecue world.